Grid-leak detector: History

 Early applications of triode tubes (Audions) as detectors usually did not include a resistor in the grid circuit.
 First use of a resistance in the grid circuit of a vacuum tube detector circuit may have been by Sewall Cabot in 1906.
 Cabot wrote that he made a pencil mark to discharge the grid condenser, after finding that touching the grid terminal of the tube would cause the detector to resume operation after having stopped.

 Edwin H. Armstrong, in 1915, describes the use of "a resistance of several hundred thousand ohms placed across the grid condenser" for the purpose of discharging the grid condenser.

 The heyday for grid leak detectors was the 1920s, when battery operated, multiple dial tuned radio frequency receivers using low amplification factor triodes with directly heated cathodes were the contemporary technology.
 The Zenith Models 11, 12, and 14 are examples of these kinds of radios.
-When screen-grid tubes became available for new designs in 1927, most manufacturers switched to plate detectors, and later to diode detectors.
+After screen-grid tubes became available for new designs in 1927, most manufacturers switched to plate detectors, and later to diode detectors.

 The grid leak detector has been popular for many years with amateur radio operators and shortwave listeners who construct their own receivers.